abhishekboken/xero-automation/README.md

 **Execution**:

 Method 1: Tests can be executed once the project is imported into IntelliJ.
-Run the CucumberFeaturesRunner.java class present in com.westpac.runner package.
+Run the CucumberFeaturesRunner.java class present in com.xero.runner package.

 OR